Tejasvi-0907/Pizza_Sales_Dashboard_Power_BI/README.md

 ## Dataset Overview
 The analysis is based on a structured dataset consisting of the following key tables:

-Orders – Contains order IDs, dates, and times of orders
+Orders – Contains order IDs, dates, and times of orders.

-Order_Details – Includes order ID, pizza ID, and quantity
+Order_Details – Includes order ID, pizza ID, and quantity.

-Pizzas – Contains pizza ID, type, size, and price
+Pizzas – Contains pizza ID, type, size, and price.

-Pizza_Types – Includes pizza name, category, and ingredients
+Pizza_Types – Includes pizza name, category, and ingredients.

 These tables were connected using relationships based on order_id and pizza_id to build a relational data model in Power BI.